What’s the Difference Between an Endodontist and a Dentist?

 Is an endodontist better than a general dentist for a root canal?

 Yes, especially for complex cases.
-Endodontists perform more root canal procedures than general dentist.
-They do 25+ root canals weekly compared to just a few monthly.
-Their advanced training and experience helps them with challenging anatomy, persistent pain, and treatment complications.
+Endodontists perform more root canal procedures than general dentists—typically more than 25 weekly.
+Their advanced training and experience help them address difficult anatomy, persistent pain, and complications more effectively.

 Can general dentists perform root canals?

 Yes, general dentists receive training to perform root canals and often handle straightforward cases involving single-rooted teeth.
-But, they usually refer patients to an endodontist when teeth have complex anatomy, symptoms persist after initial treatment, or previous treatment doesn’t work.
-In these situations, a specialist’s tools and experience offer better outcomes.
+But they usually refer patients to an endodontist when a case becomes more complex or if a prior treatment hasn’t resolved the issue.

 Do I need a referral to see an endodontist?

 No, a referral isn’t always required to schedule an appointment with an endodontist.
-You can contact an endodontist directly if you’re experiencing severe tooth pain, have suffered a dental injury, or have a previously treated tooth that hasn’t healed properly.
-Most endodontic practices advertise their expertise and accept direct appointments and can check your condition without a referral from your regular dentist.
+You can contact one directly if you’re experiencing severe tooth pain, have suffered dental trauma, or have a previously treated tooth that hasn’t healed.

 How painful is a root canal treatment from an endodontist?

-Root canal procedures performed by endodontists aren’t much more uncomfortable than getting a cavity filled.
-Endodontists specialize in pain management and are highly skilled at numbing even the most sensitive teeth.
-Many patients report that the procedure actually relieves pain instead of causing it, especially when the underlying infection heals.
+Root canal procedures performed by endodontists typically aren’t more uncomfortable than a standard filling.
+Endodontists are experts in pain management and use numbing techniques that work even for patients who have difficulty staying numb.
+Many patients say the procedure actually relieves their pain.

 How long does a root canal treatment last?